redkite-labs/redkitecms-docs/book/change-theme.rst

 The home page is quite finished: the main contents section of the page is completed, there are some contents which would be modified without grabbing blocks from previous theme.

-Main toolbar which has not been touched anymore, because the block's types are different, infact this new theme uses the **BootstrapNavbarBlock** while the previous website used the **Menu** block.
+Main toolbar which has not been touched any more, because the block's types are different, in fact this new theme uses the **BootstrapNavbarBlock** while the previous website used the **Menu** block.
 In this situation I must rewrite the links without recovering the main menu.

 .. note::

-    This last operation goes beyond the pourpose of this tutorial, so it has not been made.
+    This last operation goes beyond the purpose of this tutorial, so it has not been made.

 As last thing, I enter inside one of the other pages, no matters which one, to recover